“yes, everything that has truly been seen must become a poem!”

 -RAINER MARIA RILKE (1875-1926)

-Fine Art Lecturer and Design Consultant, Andrea Fisher brings to her work a vision honed through a career in dance and a passion for 18th- and 19th-century French art.
+As an Art Lecturer and Interior Design Consultant, Andrea Fisher, brings to her work a vision honed through a career in dance and a passion for 18th- and 19th-century French art.

 Albert de Belleroche (1864-1944)

-Note: The art page on this site is under revision.
+Note: The Art page is currently under revision.

 inspired by beauty – a journey through time

 A new direction in my work began with my lecture-presentation, Exquisite French Period Art and Interiors- A Journey Through Time.
 First presented in 2010, the lecture explored the art of the 18th-century French rococo through 19th-century French academic movements, and its influence on culture.
-Enlightenment thinking was discussed, as it was the force that set these movements into motion.
-Stories of the artists’ lives and work brought to life the colors, tones and textures of this wondrous past.
+One of the many subjects discussed was Enlightenment thinking, as it was the force that set these movements into motion.
+Also shared were marvelous stories of the artists’ lives and work, which magically brought to life the colors, tones and textures of this wondrous past.

-I was so excited by my study of these subjects, that I was inspired to continue exploring and sharing about this era.
-We continue the journey in the form of a blog.
+My excitement in studying these subjects inspired me to continue exploring and sharing about this era, without knowing where this would lead.
+And here we are, continuing the journey in the form of a blog.
 Together we will travel from Enlightenment to Romanticism, and onward to modern times.
-Here we will also delve further into concepts of beauty and aesthetics; and we will be joined by 18th- and 19th-century philosophers and poets, as they are the guardians of beauty and truth.
+And, while exploring concepts of beauty and aesthetics, we will be joined by 18th- and 19th-century philosophers and poets, as they are the guardians of beauty and truth.